bsdpot/potluck/nextcloud-nginx-nomad/README.md

 You can copy in a custom `autoconfig.php` to `/root/autoconfig.php` and automatic configuration can take place on opening the web page the first time.
 This means not using the web installer, or cli.

-The file needs to look this the following, variables omitted will be asked for in the web installer.
+The file needs to look like the following, where omitted variables will be asked for in the web installer.

 ```
 <?php